 - If you are a UK counsellor or therapist you can join in a more confidential discussion over on our Facebook page here.

 We know that by working together we can influence change.
 We can work towards ensuring that counsellors are paid for the work they do; and are valued and respected as a profession.
 Counsellors undertake professional training for many years, which is demanding both academically and personally.
 Counsellors and psychotherapists are not people who sit and have friendly chats over a cup of tea, as some would suggest.
 We are highly qualified, educated and skilled people.
 We often work with the most vulnerable people in society.
 We help individuals and communities to change, improve mental health and well-being; and often save lives as we do so.
 At the very least we ask to be paid for the work that we do, like all other highly qualified professionals.

 What we can achieve together

-One of our achievements to date was when, in November 2017, our members proposed a resolution to the British Counselling and Psychotherapy Association (BACP).
+Our first major achievement was in November 2017 when one of our members proposed a resolution to the British Counselling and Psychotherapy Association (BACP).
 The BACP is the largest membership organisation for counsellors in Europe.
 Some members were angry that the BACP continued to advertise for organisations looking to ‘employ’ qualified counsellors to work for free.

 Our resolution asked that the BACP would stop this practice.
 The resolution had overwhelming support and the BACP had no option but to uphold it at their AGM.
 They confirmed that from April 2017, they would no longer allow organisations to advertise to ’employ’ qualified counsellors to work for free.
 You can read more about this in our News section here.